taubyte/example-games-tower-blocks/README.md

 }
 ```

-- Server computes the score from the JSON and stores it in `/leaderboard`.

-## Database (suggested if using Taubyte)

-- Create one database (no predefined fields/schemas):
-  - `/leaderboard`

-Implementation details are handled by the serverless function; it uses `player_name` as the key and stores the computed score as the value.
-No fields need to be defined on creation.

-## Environment Variables

-- `APP_API_BASE_URL` (preferred) or `VITE_API_BASE_URL`: Base URL for the backend API (no trailing slash).
-Example: `http://localhost:14005/api`.
+If you use Taubyte or another serverless platform, store scores in a simple key/value database keyed by `player_name` (collection `/leaderboard`).

-## Deployment Notes
+## Deployment

-- Ensure CORS allows your frontend origin.
+- Ensure CORS allows your frontend origin
-- Rebuild after changing `APP_API_BASE_URL` or `VITE_API_BASE_URL`.
+- Rebuild after changing `APP_API_BASE_URL`/`VITE_API_BASE_URL`
-- Keep endpoints and JSON shapes exactly as above for compatibility.
+- Serve the built `dist/` directory from any static host

-## Serverless Functions
+## Troubleshooting

-The backend/serverless code referenced by this README lives in the `serverless-functions` branch of this repository.
-Switch to that branch to view and deploy the HTTP handlers for `/api/leaderboard` and `/api/score`.
+- Blank page or 404s to API: verify `APP_API_BASE_URL` or use same‑origin backend
+- Mixed content errors: ensure the API is HTTPS when the site is served via HTTPS
+- Dev server doesn’t open: visit `http://localhost:3000` manually